 You May Also Enjoy How To Look After Your Dog This Halloween

 The Blue Planet Aquarium, Cheshire

-The Blue Planet Aquarium will be showcasing a host of fascinating aquatic creatures, from ‘toxic toads’ to ‘electric rays’ for its Weird and Spooky event, as well as special talks and interactive science experiments, games and optical illusions.
+The Blue Planet Aquarium showcases a host of fascinating aquatic creatures, from ‘toxic toads’ to ‘electric rays’ for its Halloween event, as well as special talks and interactive science experiments, games and optical illusions.

-The aquarium will be covered with cobwebs, packed with pumpkins and also filled with a number of scares and surprises lurking around every corner to help get everyone in the Halloween spirit.
+The aquarium gets covered with cobwebs, packed with pumpkins and also filled with a number of scares and surprises lurking around every corner to help get everyone in the Halloween spirit.

-Children who come in fancy dress will be admitted free of charge when accompanied by a paying adult.
-The attraction is open daily from 10am until October 31st.
+Children who come in fancy dress are usually admitted free of charge when accompanied by a paying adult.
+The attraction is open daily from 10am.

 You May Also Enjoy 5 Spookishly Simple Halloween Crafts

 Go ooohhhh in Oxford!
 Visitors to Oxford Castle and Prison, said to be one of the most haunted buildings in Britain, will be met by a host of Halloween-themed fun this half term break.